 disputed Kashmir.
 A number of nations such as Kyrgyzstan and Tajikistan are

-on the fence, trying to be friendly to both the Moslem Confederation and the
+on the fence, trying to be friendly to both the Muslim Confederation and the

 Central Asian Confederation.
 The CAC is rumored to be strongly courting

-India, which is driving Pakistan into a closer relationship with the Moslem
+India, which is driving Pakistan into a closer relationship with the Muslim

 The CAC is largely held together due to the efforts of an extremely

 charismatic woman who calls herself the Western Dragon.
 She is rumored to be